heseltime/heseltime.github.io/pages/rDai.md

 9 credits to fill:

 * ~~ML supervised (4.5 credits)~~
-* ~~ML unsupervised (4.5 credits)~~ (looks like cannot be granted because AI Masters prerequisite Bachelor's level coursework is not elgible in this category: tough bureaucracy!)
+* ~~ML unsupervised (4.5 credits)~~

+(Looks like cannot be granted because AI Masters prerequisite Bachelor's level coursework is not elgible in this category: tough bureaucracy!)

+So then, I can offer:

 * Statistics for AI (6 credits, not in the prerequisites)
 * Basic Methods of Data Analysis (3 credits)